 The judicial function of interpreting and enforcing written constitutions: the nature of the Federal system, separation and delegation of powers, relations between the Federal government and the states, interstate relations, Federal legislative powers; Constitutional limitations on governmental action, due process and equal protection of the laws, privileges and immunities of citizenship, impairment of contracts, political and social rights, freedom of speech, religion and the press; State and Federal regulation of matters in or affecting interstate commerce.

 McGOVNEY, CASES ON CONSTITUTIONAL LAW (2d ed., with 1941 Supplement).

-Instructor to be announced.
-Credit-5 Units
+Mr. PILLSBURY Credit-6 Units